-Barnes Corners – Trumbull Township Location:41.678110 -80.910368 on Windsor – Mechanicsville Rd at the intersection of Riverdale Rd Remnants: Riverdale (Barnes) Cemetery in the woods on the south side of Riverdale Rd just a bit west of the GPS coordinates Description: It was named after the local Barnes family & had a church in the northwest corner of the intersection.
+Barnes Corners – Trumbull Township Location:41.678110, -80.910368 on Windsor – Mechanicsville Rd (Co Hwy 9) at the intersection of Riverdale Rd (Township Hwy 69) Remnants: Riverdale (Barnes) (Cogswell) Cemetery in the woods on the south side of Riverdale Rd just west of the GPS coordinates Description: It was named after the local Barnes (Barns) family & had a Catholic church in the northwest corner of the intersection.
 There was also a saw mill & a school on the south side of Riverdale Rd across the border in Morgan Township in the mid-1800s.
 The church & mill were gone prior to publication of the 1874 county atlas.
 Some members of the Barnes & Cogswell families, which were related by marriage, are interred in the cemetery.
 Neither of the families had any members left living in the area when the 1905 county atlas was published.
 Unfortunately, the cemetery isn’t in great shape these days due to slowly being overtaken by nature.
 Burials date back to at least the 1830s.